vanzasetia/personal-website/src/blogs/redesigning-making-design.md

 ## Choosing a CSS reset

 The CSS reset that I used was from Piccalilli: [A (more) modern CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/).
-This CSS reset became the foundation for the style sheet.
+This CSS reset became the foundation for the stylesheet.
 Then, I changed it to fit with the website's needs.

-## Writing a great style sheet
+## Writing a great stylesheet

 I started following the CUBE CSS methodology.
 When writing CSS, I did not just write CSS.
 I also wrote HTML by adding necessary `<div>` elements to help me make the layout.

 As I was writing the global styling, I saw the website progressively getting better.
 That was the greatest experience to see this website get better and cooler.
-I saw the website with just plain HTML and the user-agent style sheet.
+I saw the website with just plain HTML and the user-agent stylesheet.
 Then, as I added new global styling, I could feel that I made progress.
 That was an amazing view.

 Then, as I was in the Composition until the Exception in the CUBE CSS, I started going back and forth between HTML and CSS.
 The CUBE CSS was helping me to write CSS and add only the necessary `<div>` elements.
 I believe nobody talks about this: **the CUBE CSS** can help you to **write decorative HTML elements**, `<div>` and `<span>`.